CSCfi/csc-user-guide/WINDOWS.md

 The procedure described in this file aims to set up the necessary tools on Windows to support [a basic command line workflow](CONTRIBUTING.md#making-pull-requests-on-the-command-line) without the need for a system administrator account.

 **Before starting, make sure you have a secure place to store a passphrase for an SSH key you'll be creating.
-A password manager called _KeePass_ will be used for that in this tutorial.**
+A password manager called _KeePass 2_ will be used for that in this tutorial.**

 ## Conda